bulletsoul/adb-btree/README.md

 The length of the key will be specified when you create the index and must be stored in the metadata.
 Long (8-byte) record address for your pointers, "pointers" are the byte offset in the text file of the data record

 The structure of the index is as follows:  First 256 bytes: Name of the text file you have indexed.
 This must be blank-filled on the right.
 You may need other metadata in this first block (such as the key length), hence first 1K data blocked for the purpose.
 Included input file is btree.txt.
-Output index file name is INDEX.
+Assuming the name of program is INDEX.

 ## Usage
 ### Creating an Index